ikoene/fork-cms-module-slideshow/README.md

 - Serialize slideshow settings
 - Add author to a slideshow
 - Slideshow settings are parsed to a separate javascript file
-- Add better form validation overall
+- Better form validation overall
 - Add view button (only visible when module is added as block)
-- Highlight dataGrid row on save
 - Add DeleteImage action
 - Add direct image link on dataGrid overview
 - Bugfix - dynamic link building based on title